"It is absolutely required that you see Psycho from the very beginning!"

 Fan Disservice: The shower scene.
 Marion's nudity and vulnerability make the scene all the more terrifying.

-Fanservice: Janet Leigh stripped down to a bra and slip in multiple scenes.
+Fanservice: Marion appears stripped down to a bra and half-slip in multiple scenes.

 There's another shower scene in Psycho II, but rather than it being a scene of shocking violence, we get a flash of Meg Tilly's breasts and a lingering shot of her toweling off, lovingly centered on her naked butt.